Madrid beats Alavés 2-0 for 8th straight win in title march

 Vázquez’s inexperience in defense showed three minutes into the match when Edgar Méndez dribbled past him and sent a cross to the second post, where Joselu Sanmartín headed the ball off the bar.
 Casemiro then had to block a follow-up header of the rebound by Lucas Pérez.

+“We deserved to have scored that early goal,” new Alavés coach Juan Muñiz said.
+“You can’t miss those kinds of opportunities and still have much of a chance of pulling out the match.
+(Against Madrid) you have to take advantage of the scant opportunities you get.”

-Mendy cued Madrid’s first goal when he broke into the area and was tripped by Ximo Navarro from a clumsy tackle attempt.
+Mendy, who may play more after Marcelo was sidelined with a muscle injury earlier Friday, cued Madrid’s first goal.
+He broke into the area and was tripped by Ximo Navarro from a clumsy tackle attempt.
 With Ramos, Madrid’s regular penalty taker, unavailable, Benzema converted.
 His 18th league goal of the season is second only to Messi’s 22.

-Madrid won its previous two matches by 1-0 both thanks to late penalties converted by Ramos.

-Alavés goalkeeper Roberto Jiménez saved Víctor Camarasa from sending Mendy’s dangerous low cross into his own net in the 18th as the left back continued to cause Alavés problems with his speed.

 Alavés tried to rally through Oliver Burke.
-The Scottish forward drew a save from Madrid goalie Thibaut Courtois in the 27th.
+The Scottish forward drew a save from Madrid goalkeeper Thibaut Courtois in the 27th.
 Minutes later he dribbled past Vázquez and Militão, only to see Sanmartín scuff his dangerous pass back to the center of the area.

 Madrid took full control just after halftime when Benzema broke Alavés’ offside trap to reach Rodrygo’s through-ball.
-Benzema drew Jiménez to him and laid off for Asensio to tap into the open net.
+Benzema drew Alavés goalie Roberto Jiménez to him and laid off for Asensio to tap into the open net.
 A video review had to overturn the initial decision that Benzema was offside.

-Alavés was playing its first match under new coach Juan Muñiz, who replaced Asier Garitano after the team lost five in a row.
+Alavés was playing its first match under Muñiz, who replaced Asier Garitano after the team lost five in a row.
 The new defeat left the Basque Country club three points above the relegation zone.

-The match was played without fans in Madrid’s smaller Alfredo Di Stéfano Stadium while the Santiago Bernabéu Stadium is undergoing renovations.
+The match was played without fans in Madrid’s smaller Alfredo Di Stéfano Stadium while Santiago Bernabéu Stadium is undergoing renovations.

 GRANADA WINS